Framework-R-D/phlex-design/doc/introduction.rst

 Requirements in This Document
 -----------------------------

-The stakeholder requirements are listed in :numref:`Appendix %s <requirements:Framework requirements>` for convenience.
+The stakeholder requirements are listed in :numref:`Appendix %s <appendices/requirements:Framework requirements>` for convenience.
 To more easily connect the design to the requirements, any design aspect influenced by specific requirements contains bracketed references to those requirements (e.g. :need:`DUNE 1`).

 Where possible, we limit references to stakeholder requirements to the conceptual design in :numref:`conceptual_design:Conceptual design`.